Python functions are explained with examples.

 The input values can be passed to the function as arguments.
 After the function name, you can pass multiple arguments within the parentheses (()) by separating them using a comma.

 There is no limit on the argument count.
 The following example illustrates how to create a function named ADD.
 It takes two integer values, returns nothing, adds them using a + operator, and prints the result.

 def ADD(x,y): #Start of function print("Result = ", x + y); pass; #End of function ADD(4,8);

 As shown in the example above, the function adds two arguments.
 But what if we wish to write a function that can add any number of values?
 Python allows you to pass a variable number of arguments in a function.

 def ADD(*args): #Start of function i =0; result = 0; while len(args) > i: result = result + args[i]; i+=1 print("Result = ", result); pass; #End of function ADD(4,8); ADD(4,8,13); ADD(4,8,5,8);

 D:\Python Examples>py "Python Functions.py" Result = 12 Result = 25 Result = 25

 Pass arguments with names in any order-

-In a basic way, the arguments to a function should be passed as specified while the definition of the function.
-But if you want to pass in any order then it should be a type of key and value pair.
-The key is the name of the variable and the value is the actual content.
+Fundamentally, the arguments to a function should be passed as specified while the definition of the function.
+But if you want to pass in any order, it should be a type of key and value pair.
+The key is the variable’s name, and the value is the actual content.

 def Address(City, Country): #Start of function print(" I live in the city", City, "of Country", Country); pass Address(City="Delhi", Country="India"); Address( Country="India", City="Delhi");